Print This Post Print This Post

 I don’t buy leaf bags.
 I can’t bring myself to spend money on something that’s meant to be thrown away.
 Even if it might make the job easier, I can’t do it.
 If it means I make more trips, well then at least I’m burning more calories.

 As I was dragging the trash can back to the leaf pile, I noticed the pile wasn’t as big.
-It loomed large when I was standing in the middle of the mess, but when I got away from the pile, I got a whole different perspective.
+It loomed large when I was standing in the middle of the mess, but when I got away from the pile, I got a different perspective.
 The job wasn’t so big.

 The mess wasn’t insurmountable.

 When I’m standing in the thick of things, breathing hard, it’s difficult to believe that I will actually get through it all.
-When I walk away, even briefly, I can see the big picture.
+When I walk away – even briefly – I can see the big picture.

 I see that I am able to tackle the project.